-Census tract low-income data and minority data was obtained from the 2010-2014 ACS 5-Year Estimates for the reference community and the environmental justice RSA.
-Minority populations and low-income populations are defined in Section 5.1, Introduction.
+Census tract low-income data and minority data were obtained from the 2010-2014 ACS 5-Year Estimates for the reference community and the environmental justice RSA.4 Minority populations and low-income populations are defined in Section 5.1, Introduction.

-Minority populations and low-income populations were mapped using a geographic information systems to determine the locations and concentrations of minority populations and low-income populations.
+Minority populations and low-income populations were mapped using geographic information systems to determine the locations and concentrations of minority populations and low-income populations.
 To confirm the accuracy of this data for use in this environmental justice analysis, the Authority performed additional quantitative validation methods, including the examination of other proxy data sources that would indicate the current locations of minority populations and low-income populations.
-The low-income populations in the RSA were validated by ACS data on linguistic isolation and participation in social service programs, such as the percentage of households receiving coupons through the Supplemental Nutrition Assistance Program (SNAP).
+The data on low-income populations in the RSA were validated by use of other proxy data sources including ACS data on linguistic isolation and participation in social service programs, such as the percentage of households receiving coupons through the Supplemental Nutrition Assistance Program (SNAP).

 The Authority also identified the presence of sensitive populations, such as elderly, disabled, and linguistically isolated populations within the reference community and RSA.
 Elderly populations represent individuals who are over the age of 65.
 Disabled populations include those individuals who have difficulties with hearing, vision, cognition, mobility, self-care, or independent living.
 Linguistically isolated populations are readily identifiable groups of persons over 14 years of age who do not speak English very well or at all.
-Data on these populations was obtained from 2010-2014 ACS 5-Year Estimates.
+Data on these populations were obtained from the 2010-2014 ACS 5-Year Estimates.

-The identification of sensitive populations, informed the outreach team of areas needing special outreach consideration (e.g., populations requiring interpreters or different types of media).
+The identification of sensitive populations informed the Authority's outreach team of areas needing special outreach consideration (e.g., populations requiring interpreters or different types of media).
 The Authority used this information to tailor outreach activities for more effective public participation and distribution of information.
-The identification of minority and low-income populations was used to evaluate construction and operations effects on minority populations and low-income populations for the environmental justice analysis.
+The identification of minority populations and low-income populations was used to evaluate construction and operations effects on minority populations and low-income populations for the environmental justice analysis.